top of page

 Instead of setting rigid fitness goals, consider what kind of movement is appropriate for your current life stage.
 Make sure you choose an activity that refreshes the body and allows you to have fun.

 There is no need to start over.
-It is simply a matter of continuing, with grace, wisdom, and faith in God, one step at a time.
-In the same way that movement is an integral part of faithful stewardship, so is rest.
-It is important to rest both physically and biblically to replenish our strength.
+It is simply a matter of continuing, with grace and wisdom, one step at a time.
+In the same way that movement is an integral part of caring for our bodies, so is rest.

 Reframe Rest and Sleep as Stewardship

 The weeks of disrupted schedules, over stimulation, and late nights have left many of us feeling physically fatigued and mentally scattered as we begin the new year.
 Rest, however, should not be viewed as something to catch up on before becoming more productive.
-It’s a vital part of how God created us to function—and a necessary rhythm for faithful living.
+It plays a crucial role in our bodies being able to function effectively.

 It is not an indulgence or an unproductive activity to rest.
 It is a gift.
 Resetting mental clarity, maintaining hormone balance, strengthening the immune system, and preparing us for loving and serving others are all benefits of this practice.
 Without adequate rest, even the best diet and exercise routines will not be successful.